briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         section, the court, in addition to any other penalty that it imposes on the offender and if the vehicle is registered in the offender's name and if, within three years of the offense, the offender previously has been convicted of or pleaded guilty to one violation of Ohio R.C.
-4510.11 or Ohio R.C.
-4510.111 or 4510.16, or a substantially equivalent municipal ordinance, the court, in addition to or independent of any other sentence that it imposes upon the offender, may order the immobilization of the vehicle involved in the offense for thirty days and the impoundment of that vehicle's license plates for thirty days in accordance with Ohio R.C.
-4503.233.
+        [4510.11][ORC Section 4510.11] or Ohio R.C.
+[4510.111][ORC Section
+        4510.111] or 4510.16, or a substantially equivalent municipal ordinance, the court, in addition to or independent of any other sentence that it imposes upon the offender, may order the immobilization of the vehicle involved in the offense for thirty days and the impoundment of that vehicle's license plates for thirty days in accordance with Ohio R.C.
+        [4503.233][ORC Section 4503.233].

         2. _(B)_ If the vehicle is registered in the offender's name and if, within three years of the offense, the offender previously has been convicted of or pleaded guilty to two violations of Ohio R.C.
-4510.11 or any combination of two violations of Ohio R.C.
-4510.11 or Ohio R.C.
+        [4510.11][ORC Section 4510.11] or any combination of two violations of Ohio R.C.
+[4510.11][ORC Section 4510.11] or Ohio R.C.
+[4510.111][ORC
-        4510.111 or 4510.16, or of a substantially similar municipal ordinance, the court, in addition to any other sentence that it imposes on the offender may order the immobilization of the vehicle involved in the offense for sixty days and the impoundment of that vehicle's license plates for sixty days in accordance with Ohio R.C.
-4503.233.
+        Section 4510.111] or 4510.16, or of a substantially similar municipal ordinance, the court, in addition to any other sentence that it imposes on the offender may order the immobilization of the vehicle involved in the offense for sixty days and the impoundment of that vehicle's license plates for sixty days in accordance with Ohio R.C.
+[4503.233][ORC Section 4503.233].

         3. _(C)_ If the vehicle is registered in the offender's name and if, within three years of the offense, the offender previously has been convicted of or pleaded guilty to three or more violations of Ohio R.C.
-        4510.11, or any combination of three or more violations of Ohio R.C.
+        [4510.11][ORC Section 4510.11], or any combination of three or more violations of Ohio R.C.
+[4501.11][ORC Section 4501.11] or Ohio R.C.
-        4501.11 or Ohio R.C.
-4510.111 or 4510.16, or of a substantially similar
+        [4510.111][ORC Section 4510.111] or 4510.16, or of a substantially
-        municipal ordinance, the court, in addition to any other sentence that it imposes on the offender may order the criminal forfeiture of the vehicle involved in the offense to the State.
+        similar municipal ordinance, the court, in addition to any other sentence that it imposes on the offender may order the criminal forfeiture of the vehicle involved in the offense to the State.

 5. _(e)_ Any order for immobilization and impoundment under this section shall be issued and enforced under Ohio R.C.
-4503.233 and 4507.02, as applicable.
+[4503.233][ORC Section 4503.233] and 4507.02, as applicable.
 The court shall not release a vehicle from immobilization ordered under this section unless the court is presented with current proof of financial responsibility with respect to that vehicle.

 6. _(f)_ Any order of criminal forfeiture under this section shall be issued and enforced under Ohio R.C.
-4503.234.
+[4503.234][ORC Section 4503.234].
 Upon receipt of the copy of the order from the court, neither the Ohio Registrar of Motor Vehicles nor a deputy registrar shall accept any application for the registration or transfer of registration of any motor vehicle owned or leased by the person named in the declaration of forfeiture.
 The period of registration denial shall be five years after the date of the order, unless, during that period, the court having jurisdiction of the offense that lead to the order terminates the forfeiture and notifies the Registrar of the termination.
 The Registrar shall then take necessary measures to permit the person to register a vehicle owned or leased by the person or to transfer registration of the vehicle.

 7. _(g)_ The offender shall provide the court with proof of financial responsibility as defined in Ohio R.C.
-4509.01.
+[4509.01][ORC Section 4509.01].
 If the offender fails to provide that proof of financial responsibility, then, in addition to any other penalties provided by law, the court may order restitution pursuant to Ohio R.C.
-2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during, or after committing the offense for which the offender is sentenced under this section.\
+[2929.28][ORC Section 2929.28] in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during, or after committing the offense for which the offender is sentenced under this section.\
 (ORC 4510.11)

 8. _(h)_ Any person whose driver's or commercial driver's license or permit or